Rugby Lions: Recent history

 On 17 August 2012, the Rugby Advertiser released an announcement, within which was an RFU statement, which confirmed that the Lions had failed to pay off their debts in time, and had been removed from National League 2 South.
 It did not however say anything concerning whether or not the Lions would still compete in any division in 2012–13.
 At a public meeting held on 30 August, attended by over 200 people, club owner David Owen revealed that the Lions would indeed not be competing in any league for the 2012–13 season, but would instead be organising a series of friendlies.
 The club used the help of many supporters and local clubs to help out.
 With many of those present at the meeting putting their names down to volunteer.
 Twenty fixtures had to be fulfilled to demonstrate that the club was able to put out a side and run successfully as a club.
 Many former players including the clubs 'tailenders' team came together to enable the Lions to fulfill those matches.

 In May 2013, it was announced that the Lions' bid to be accepted back into the RFU league system had been successful, although they were forced to rejoin at the lowest possible level, Midlands 5 West (South).
 On 9 August 2013, it was announced that the Lions would be featured on BT Sport's rugby programming into the new season; with the Lions' First XV travelling to the studio to participate in filming on the indoor pitch.

 In a four-year span from April 2011 to September 2015, the Lions did not lose a single league fixture, winning all 60 matches in that period before their run was ended by a 31–35 defeat at Ledbury RFC in the 2015–16 season opener.

+Ground

+The club has been based at Webb Ellis Road for almost 200 years.
+Ground capacity in the 1990s was stated to be 3,000 to 4,000 standing with around 200 seated.
+As the ground is very compact, with no banking and limited space, the lower estimate of 3,000 standing and 200 seated seems more realistic.